 Málaga is one of southern Spain’s most welcoming and happening cities, and it more than justifies a visit.
-Visitor figures have soared since the Museo Picasso opened in 2003 and a new cruise-ship terminal opened in 2011, and much of the city has had a well-earned face-lift, with many of its historic buildings restored or undergoing restoration.
-The area between the river and the port is being spruced up and transformed into the Málaga Arte Urbano Soho (MAUS Art District), and in 2015 three new art museums opened, underlining the city's aim to become one of southern Europe's centers for art.
+Visitor figures soared after the Museo Picasso opened in 2003 and again after a new cruise-ship terminal opened in 2011, and the city has had a well-earned face-lift, with many of its historic buildings restored or undergoing restoration.
+The area between the river and the port is being spruced up and transformed into the Málaga Arte Urbano Soho (MAUS) art district, and in 2015 three new art museums opened, underlining the city's aim to become one of southern Europe's centers for art.
 Alongside all this rejuvenation, some great shops, and lively bars and restaurants have sprung up all over the center.

 True, the approach from the airport certainly isn’t that pretty, and you'll be greeted by huge 1970s high-rises that march determinedly toward Torremolinos.
 But don’t give up: in its center and eastern suburbs, this city of about 550,000 people is a pleasant port, with ancient streets and lovely villas amid exotic foliage.
 Blessed with a subtropical climate, it's covered in lush vegetation and averages some 324 days of sunshine a year.

 Central Málaga lies between the Río Guadalmedina and the port, and the city’s main attractions are all here.
 The Centro de Arte Contemporáneo sits next to the river; to the east lies the MAUS district, slowly being hoisted from its former seedy red-light reputation to a vibrant cultural hub with galleries and up-and-coming restaurants.
 Around La Alameda boulevard, with its giant weeping fig trees, is old-town Málaga: elegant squares, pedestrian shopping streets such as Calle Marqués de Larios, and the major monuments, which are often tucked away in labyrinthine alleys.